cosmos/sdk-tutorials/academy/xl-run-prod/3-genesis.md

 $ ./myprojectd gentx --help
 ```

-Each validator then returns their transaction file(s).
+Each validator then returns to you their transaction file(s).

 ### Validators aggregation